-It is understood that a retaining wall is to be constructed separating the site from the surrounding properties.
+It is understood that a retaining wall is to be constructed along the western and southern boundary of the site.

-The retaining wall may be supported by strip footings up to 3.0 m width founded on the very stiff to hard native brown silty clay or on an engineered fill pad founded on very stiff to hard brown native silty clay, not deeper than Elevation 62.8 m, may be designed for a bearing capacity at serviceability limit state (SLS) of 150 kPa and factored geotechnical resistance at ultimate limit state (ULS) of 200 kPa.
+The retaining wall may be supported by strip footings up to 3.0 m width founded on the native brown or grey silty clay or on an engineered fill pad founded on native silty clay may be designed for a bearing capacity at serviceability limit state (SLS) of 100 kPa and factored geotechnical resistance at ultimate limit state (ULS) of 150 kPa.
 The retaining wall is considered to be an unheated structure, and foundations should be placed at 2.1 m for unheated structures if snow will not be removed from their vicinity and to 2.4 m if snow will be removed from the vicinity of the structure.
 When earth cover is less than the minimum required, an equivalent thermal combination of earth cover and rigid insulation or rigid insulation alone should be provided.